jayhyun-hwang/seeULater/README.md

 ## Statement

-Store pages you are interested in!
+Store page Urls you are interested in!
 And manage.

 ## Using